-- ... foster joy in our children's Jewish education and nurture a cultural connection to their Jewish heritage. - ... introduce our children to the principles, beliefs and practices of Humanistic Judaism - ... develop cultural literacy in Jewish literature, heritage, holidays and history and familiarize our children with different approaches to Judaism - ... encourage critical thinking and healthy skepticism in an atmosphere of respectful and open discussion. - ... respect the dignity of each student's unique learning style. - ... engage children in an exploration of their values and beliefs. - ... teach our children to respect the right of all people to be treated with fairness and equality and to recognize a responsibility to speak out against injustice.
+- foster joy in our children's Jewish education and nurture a cultural connection to their Jewish heritage. - introduce our children to the principles, beliefs and practices of Humanistic Judaism - develop cultural literacy in Jewish literature, heritage, holidays and history and familiarize our children with different approaches to Judaism - encourage critical thinking and healthy skepticism in an atmosphere of respectful and open discussion. - respect the dignity of each student's unique learning style. - engage children in an exploration of their values and beliefs. - teach our children to respect the right of all people to be treated with fairness and equality and to recognize a responsibility to speak out against injustice.
 KidSchool Curriculum Outline - By Grade Depending on enrollment, we will have mixed-age classes in the younger years and we may divide an older class into two groups.
-Years K-1 (combined class in 2-year cycle) Overall Themes:

-Our Family - Our Jewish Family - Our Holidays - The Calendar Introducing the Jewish Family as a subset of the Human Family Introduce the idea of Myth / Fact Main Focus:
+Pre-K through 1st grade in a 2-year cycle Because the ages and stages (social, emotional and cognitive) of individual members vary in this, the youngest class so much more than for older children, it's important that the topics listed below and the ways that the topics are presented be adapted to conform to each child's needs and abilities.
+As all learning in early childhood starts from self and family, themes will begin with the experiences of the child and his/her family and make connections to the City Congregation community and the larger Jewish community.
+So, from this comprehensive list of goals, the teacher is flexible in which ones she pursues and how she presents them.
+Overall Themes: Our Family - Our Jewish Family - Our Holidays - The Calendar Introducing the Jewish Family as a subset of the Human Family Introduce the idea of Myth / Fact Main Focus: Our Beginnings - Family / Place/Community Families:

-Our Beginnings - Family / Place We are part of a World Family.
+We are part of our own Family.
 We are a part of a large Jewish Family.
 And, in some or many cases, we are also part of a Non-Jewish Family.
-Our different family configurations: Jewish parent(s) / Jewish parent(s) and non-Jewish grandparents (cousins) / Jewish parent & non-Jewish parent etc. Finding out what makes someone a Jew & Jewish by birth, by adoption, by personal choice Discussing the multiple family formations that include: two parents, one parent, grandparents, adoption, step-siblings, step-grandparents, etc. Drawing pictures of our families / family trees / how far back can they go?
+We are part of Community at City Congregation.
+We are part of a World Family.
+Our different family configurations: Jewish parent(s) / Jewish parent(s) and non-Jewish grandparents (cousins) / Jewish parent & non-Jewish parent etc. How do we become Jewish? (starting from birth or adoption, or personal choice, or connection to Jewish community) Discussing the multiple family formations that include: two parents, one parent, grandparents, adoption, step-siblings, step-grandparents, etc. Drawing pictures of our families / family trees / how far back can they go?
 We will use creative approaches that aren't necessarily linear or "tree-driven" What do we call the different people in our family?
-Names for mother/father grandparents - in Hebrew, Yiddish, other languages Getting a Jewish name Are we Jewish by where we come from?
+Names for mother/father grandparents - in Hebrew, Yiddish, other languages.
+Getting a Jewish name Are we Jewish because of where we come from?